Birding Festival: Tour Leaders

 • ERIK HENDRICKSON

-Erik Hendrickson s a retired National Park Service engineer, and is pleased to call Cortez and Montezuma County his home.
+Erik Hendrickson is a retired National Park Service engineer, and is pleased to call Cortez and Montezuma County his home.
 His Park Service assignments included Crater Lake, Gateway (in New York and New Jersey), Grand Canyon, Bryce Canyon, Yellowstone and Denali.
 He has birded from Unalaska to the Everglades, from the Rachel Carson NWR in Maine to San Diego.
 He enjoys searching for Black Swift at waterfalls in southwest Colorado and for Ivory-billed Woodpecker in the southeast United States.

 • JIM BEATTY